soxueren/atsd/versioning/README.md

 #### Inserting Version Fields: Network Commands

 To insert versioning fields, use the reserved series tags `version_source` and `version_status`.
 These tags will be removed by the server to populate corresponding versioning fields.
-If the sample value is outside of minimum and maximum bounds specified in metric editor, `version_status` will be set to 'Invalid'.
+If the sample value is outside of minimum and maximum bounds specified in the metric editor, `version_status` will be set to 'Invalid'.

 Note that if metric is unversioned, the `version_source` and `version_status` tags will be processed as regular tags.